Moduli problems for operadic algebras: Examples and applications

 \section{Examples and applications}

-In this section we discuss various examples and applications of our main result.
-We will start by discussing some applications of Theorem \ref{thm:mainthmkoszul} to the deformation theory of operads: here one encounters deformation problems parametrized by \emph{permutative algebras}, or by operads themselves, which are Koszul dually controlled by pre-Lie algebra structures on deformation complexes, or by convolution operads.
+In this section we discuss various examples and applications of our Theorem \ref{thm:mainthmkoszul}.
+We start in Section \ref{sec:comm def} by recalling the usual deformation theory along artinian algebras from this perspective, with emphasis on (commutative) deformations of algebraic structures.

+In the deformations theory of operads and algebras over them, one also encounters deformation problems parametrized by \emph{permutative algebras}.
+Koszul dually, this roughly corresponds to the fact that deformation complexes are pre-Lie algebras.
+In Section \ref{sec:permutative} we more generally treat such permutative deformation problems, their pre-Lie tangent spaces and some concrete examples, while in Section \ref{sec:operadicdeftheory} we consider deformations along operads.

-In Section \ref{sec:splendid}, we will give some examples of operads satisfying the conditions of Theorem \ref{thm:mainthm}; of these conditions, the most important one is condition \ref{it:splendidness}, which we discuss in some detail.
+Finally, in Section \ref{sec:splendid}, we will give some further examples of operads satisfying the conditions of Theorem \ref{thm:mainthm}.
+Of these conditions, the most important one is condition \ref{it:splendidness}, which we discuss in some detail.
+This last section is mostly independent of the previous ones.